vipers-web-design/private-repo-readme/feedverse-README.md

 - Shows how many likes you gave and received
 - Shows how many comments you've written and gotten

-### Settings
+### Settings (Kind of following Facebook's flow)
 - Deep linked tabs to become shareable if you need to show were a setting is located
+- "General" tab
   - Change name
-- Turn invisible (currently admin only, soon will be subscriber only)
+- "Security & Login" tab
   - Change Password
-- Made a mistake blocking someone, you can unblock them
+- "Privacy" tab
+  - Enable / Disable stealth - won't show up in profile views (currently admin only, soon will be subscriber only)
+- "Blocking" tab
+  - Can unblock people

 ### General
 - Ads